BPA (Hons) in Contemporary Dance

 Sanger.
 P (chor.)
 2012, Beyond the parasol, dance performance and dance platform, July 2012, The Riley Theatre, NSCD, Leeds

 Sanger, P (dir. chor.)
 2012, Mandala, devised dance theatre performance, November 2012, The Stanley and Audrey Burton Theatre, Leeds

 Sanger, P (dir.)
 2013, Work for Idle Hands, devised theatre performance.
 Feb 2013, Vantage Art Prize, Leeds

 Sanger, P (chor.)
 2014, The Dancing Plague, dance performance, January 2015, The Robin Howard Theatre, The Place, London

 Sanger, P (chor.)
-2017, A Matter of Impression, dance performance.
-February 2017, Barnsley Civic.
-The Corn Exchange, Kings Lynn.
-March 2017, The Studio Theatre, Lowry, Manchester.
+2017, A Matter of Impression, dance performance, Barnsley Civic.
+Kings Lynn, The Corn Exchange.
+March 2017, The Lowry, Manchester.
 April 2017, The Stanley and Audrey Burton Theatre, Leeds.

 Sanger, P (chor.)
 2017, For Only An Hour, Dance Theatre performance.
 Seven Arts, Leeds